manasa2093/PredictingHeartfailureSurvival/README.md

 There are 2 distinct clusters namely:

-**Cluster 1- Mortality:** Followup period below 50 and any age : These have high chances of mortality.  <br />
+**Cluster 1- Mortality:** Follow-up period below 50 and any age : These have high chances of mortality.  <br />
-**Cluster 2: Survival:** Patients with age less than 80 and follow up period more than 50 - have higher changes of survival.  <br />
+**Cluster 2: Survival:** Patients with age less than 80 and follow-up period more than 50 - have higher changes of survival.  <br />

 **Identifying the relationship between sex, diabetes, anaemia, High BP and smoking  with target variables**